ds-wizard/guide/docs/more/self-hosted-dsw/faq-notes.rst

 - You should be knowledgeable with at least basics of server management, service operations, work with Docker, and debugging issues (e.g. accessing Docker logs).
 - The deployment can vary significantly based on needs and available infrastructure, we cannot help with different kinds of deployments and technologies that we are not experts with.
 - The deployment example serves for local testing purposes and should not be used as is for production.
 An expert should deploy |project_name| for production while considering local needs and capabilities.
-- Never update production instance without backups and preferrably try the update procedure first on a testing environment.
+- Never update production instance without backups and preferably try the update procedure first on a testing environment.
 - Running |project_name| locally is not "free", you need people, time, and infrastructure.
 With that in mind, consider what `option <https://ds-wizard.org/#providers>`_ is the most suitable for you.